Women in media

 Women in media are individuals who participate in media.
 Media are the collective communication outlets or tools used to store and deliver information or data.
 The role of women in media revolves around the four axes of media: media freedom, media pluralism, media independence, and media safety.

-Women in media face the same difficulties and threats as men, and additionally experience gender inequalities, safety issues, or under-representation.Compared to men, women are much less likely to be included in the media globally.
+Women in media face the same difficulties and threats as men, and additionally experience gender inequalities, safety issues, or under-representation.
+Compared to men, women are much less likely to be included in the media globally.
 According to research, a minimum of twenty-five percent of news on television, radio and in the press mention women as a topic.
 According to a 2015 survey, only 19% of news experts and 37% of reporters worldwide were women.
-We recognize the gender-imbalanced perspective of society has the potential to promote and perpetuate harmful gender stereotypes,as behavioral scientists studying the underrepresentation of women in the workforce.
-It goes without saying that the media must change the way they portray the outside world, but who has the power to change the media itself?
+The gender-imbalanced perspective of society has the potential to promote and perpetuate harmful gender stereotypes, as behavioral scientists study the underrepresentation of women in the workforce.